gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I didn't dare ask my girlfriends what to do.
-It was just a matter of time before one of them accidentally-but-not-really let something slip when my aunt was within earshot, and if they thought I was floundering...
-So finally I asked Kerrem.
+It was just a matter of time before one of them accidentally-but-not-really let something slip when my aunt was within earshot, and if they thought I was floundering…  So finally I asked Kerrem.

 Right from the start, I talked to him more than I did to Vurt.
 We sat next to